 An instructor may issue the grade of incomplete when, in the instructor's opinion, extenuating or unusual circumstances prevent a student from completing the semester's work.
-The following conditions apply:
+Please refer to the student portal forms and documents (Requesting an incomplete) for information on requesting an incomplete.